sagemath/sagewiki_to_gh-2022-10-10/LanguagesAndTilings.md

 This page gathers ideas for refactorization of sage.combinat.words and implementation of tilings.

+You can subscribe to the associated [[https://lma.metelu.net/mailman/listinfo/sage-words|mailing-list]] to discuss about this.

 == Structure ==

 The main structure should go in the patch [[http://trac.sagemath.org/sage_trac/ticket/12224|#12224]].
 Up to now the code is a bit dissaminated everywhere in Sage: